 GRI 304-1, GRI 304-2, GRI 304-3, GRI Sector disclosure Biodiversity, EN12 and EN13

-These can be divided into six categories: planting measures, forestry measures, water measures, species protection, dismantling measures and other measures.
-For this purpose, regional eco pools are being used more and more.
-Eco pools are contributions to projects of other organisations as well as compensation payments, which enable more comprehensive measures than planting individual replacement plants and are therefore more effective, efficient and sustainable.
-When planning and implementing compensatory measures, 50Hertz involves the affected communities, conservation agencies, interested citizens and NGOs early in the process.
-50Hertz works with them as partners to develop suitable plans early on and suggest these to the authorities as part of our approval planning.
-Guidelines for targeted compensation management define the action areas necessary for successful approval and implementation of the measures.
-An internal assessment commission meets every two months to decide on the measures.
-The chosen measures are recorded in a real estate cadastre.
-There are currently 186 compensatory and replacement measures being planned in the 50Hertz grid area as well as 640 that are being implemented, maintained or have already been completed.
-Therefore, the total number of compensatory and replacement measures has increased from 768 in 2019 to 826 in the reporting year.
+These measures each fall into one of six categories: planting; forestry; hydraulic engineering; species protection; demolition; and ‘other’.
+For this purpose, regional eco poolings are being increasingly established.
+We make financial contributions to projects led by other organisations and make compensation payments, which enable more comprehensive measures to be taken (rather than just replacing plants, for example) during those projects, meaning that the solutions used are more effective, efficient and sustainable.
+When planning and implementing compensation measures, 50Hertz involves local communities, conservation agencies, interested citizens and NGOs early on in their design, developing suitable plans and proposing them to the authorities as part of the approval planning process.
+Guidelines related to targeted compensation management define the action areas which are necessary for the successful approval and implementation of these measures.
+An internal assessment commission meets every two months to decide on the measures that will be adopted.
+The measures which are selected are then recorded in a land register.
+Currently, 153 mitigation and compensation measures are being implemented or have been planned across the 50Hertz grid area, while 684 are ongoing or have been terminated.
+In total, the number of all measures increased from 814 in 2020 to 837 in the reporting year.

 Planting tree aisles and rows, hedges, orchards